sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Prints the Results
 ------------------

-It prints the results after staisfied condition by   sql   queries.
+It prints the results after satisfied condition by   sql   queries.

 Processor Configuration